LaPingvino/fractal/CONTRIBUTING.md

 Fractal is written in Rust, so you will need to have at least Rust 1.75 and Cargo available on your system.
-You will also need to install the Rust nightly toolchain to be able to run our [pre-commit hook](#pre-commit) which can be done with:
+You will also need to install the Rust nightly toolchain to be able to run our [pre-commit hook](#pre-commit), which can be done with:

 ```sh
 rustup toolchain install nightly
 ```

-If you're building Fractal with Flatpak (via GNOME Builder or the command line), you will need to manually add the necessary remotes and install the required FreeDesktop extensions:
+If you're building Fractal with Flatpak (via GNOME Builder or the command line), you will need to manually add the necessary remotes and install the required freedesktop.org extensions:

 ```sh
 # Add Flathub and the gnome-nightly repo